mikyll/Mobile-Systems-M/flashcards.md

 - **normal** Broadcast, sent through `sendBroadcast()`, is delivered to all registered receivers in undefined order (they cannot propagate or abort it);
 - **local** Broadcast, sent through `LocalBroadcastManager.getInstance(this).sendBroadcast()`, is delivered to receivers within the app that sent it;

-**BroadcastReceiver** are components that registers to Broadcast in which they are interested.
-Can be registered in two ways:
+**BroadcastReceiver** are components that _registers_ to Broadcast they are interested in receiving.
+They can be registered in two ways:
-- **static**, with the specification inside the manifest file:
+- **static**, with the specification inside the manifest file, through the element `<receiver></receiver>` that wraps an `<intent-filter></intent-filter>`:
+- **dynamic**, by using the context of an application or Activity, through `this.registerReceiver(myBroadcastReceiver, myIntentFilter)`;

+> **NB**: It's a _good practice™_ to restrict broadcasts as much as possible and just use local broadcast if feasible, to prevent security threats.

+Examples: register a BroadcastReceiver to perform some operation when the airplane mode changes, i.e. goes from ON to OFF or viceversa.
+- **Static** registration:
 ```
 <receiver
-    android:name=".CustomReceiver"
+    android:name=".MyBroadcastReceiver"
     android:enabled="true"
-    android:exported="true">
+    android:exported="false"> <!-- this restricts the receiver to be used only within the same application -->
   <intent-filter>
     <action
-        android:name="android.intent.action.BOOT_COMPLETED"/>
+        android:name="android.intent.action.AIRPLANE_MODE"/>
   </intent-filter>
 </receiver>
 ```
-- **dynamic**, by using the context of an application or Activity:
+- **Dynamic** registration:
 ```
-BroadcastReceiver myBroadcastReceiver = new MyBroadcastReceiver();
+MyBroadcastReceiver myBroadcastReceiver = new MyBroadcastReceiver();
-IntentFilter filter = new IntentFilter(ConnectivityManager.CONNECTIVITY_ACTION);
+IntentFilter myIntentFilter = new IntentFilter(ConnectivityManager.CONNECTIVITY_ACTION);
 filter.addAction(Intent.ACTION_AIRPLANE_MODE_CHANGED);

-// We register the receiver using the Activity context
+// We register (dynamically) the receiver using the Activity context
-this.registerReceiver(mReceiver, filter);
+this.registerReceiver(myBroadcastReceiver, myIntentFilter);
 // [...]
 // We un-register the receiver
-this.unregisterReceiver(mReceiver);
+this.unregisterReceiver(myBroadcastReceiver);
 ```

-> **NB**: It's a good practice to restrict broadcasts as much as possible and user local broadcast if feasible, to prevent security threats.
+The main difference between Broadcasts and implicit Intents is that Broadcasts are typically used for notification purposes (handling events and triggering UI updates), while Intents are used to pass the execution to some other component.

 #### What are `AsyncTask` and what's their purpose?
 What are the primitives?
 What if we didn't have AsyncTask?
 **AsyncTask** is a component useful for performing operations UI-related (in fact, Services cannot directly interact with the UI).
 AsyncTask is a component that is creted on the main thread and can be executed exactly once, on the background thread.
 They provide APIs to perform the operations, and other to update the UI accordingly, before, during and after their execution.
 The most obvious example for their usage is the downloading of files.\